 - If you have one knife, put it in the handle and put pins in. use screws, bolts, nails, other sticks, ink pens whatever you have to do, look around and see what you have.
 You might be able to reuse the pins from the knife handles.

 If you are using two knives, put them in with one edge pointing one way and the other knife edge pointing the other way to make it a double edged spear head.

 - You can use glue to help re-enforce it, if you have some.
 I know gorilla glue is awesome stuff, so is liquid nails/construction adhesive.
-You can also duct tape the hell out of it if that’s all you have.
+You can also duct tape it if that’s all you have.
 Just find what you have on hand to get the job done.

 - As with the shovel weapon, tie some strips of cloth about a foot below the bladed end.
 This keeps the blood from running down the handle.